jemini-bhut/staking-log/README.md

-# staking-log
+# The Staking Log
-The Staking Log is repo created to keep track of all of my learnings related to Cryptocurrency Staking.
+The Staking Log is a repo created to keep track of all of my learnings related to Cryptocurrency Staking.